slsa-framework/slsa/docs/spec/draft/threats.md

 field to match the digest of the malicious package.
 Solution: Verifier rejects because the cryptographic signature is no longer valid.

-*Example 3:* Verifier expects VSAs to be issued by TheRepository.
-Adversary builds a malicious package and then issues a VSA of their own from EvilRepository for the malicious package.
-Solution: Verifier rejects because they only accept VSAs from TheRepository which the EvilRepository cannot issue since it does not have the corresponding signing key.

-*Example 4:* Verifier expects VSAs to be issued by TheRepository.
-Adversary uploads a malicious package to `repo/evil-package`, getting a valid VSA for `repo/evil-package` from TheRepository.
-Adversary then replaces `repo/my-pacakge` and its VSA with `repo/evil-package` and its VSA.
+*Example 3:* Adversary uploads a malicious package to `repo/evil-package`, getting a valid VSA for `repo/evil-package`.
+Adversary then replaces `repo/my-package` and its VSA with `repo/evil-package` and its VSA.
 Solution: Verifier rejects because the VSA `resourceUri` field lists `repo/evil-package` and not the expected `repo/my-package`.